 Performance outcomes Acceptable outcomes Complies Comments

-P07 A07 n/a See comments for
+PO7 A07 n/a Not applicable.

-Landscaping areas are No acceptable outcome is AO1.
+Landscaping areas are No acceptable outcome is

 designed to: provided.

-(a) be easily maintained throughout the
+(a) be easily

+maintained

+throughout the

 ongoing use of the

 site;

 (b) allow sufficient area

 and access to

 sunlight and water

 for plant growth;

 (c) not cause a

 nuisance to

-occupants of the site or members of
+occupants of the

+site or members of

 the public; and

 (d) maintain or enhance

 the safety of

 pedestrians through

 the use of Crime

 Prevention Through

 Environmental

 Design principles.